Settings

 Templates

-Create reusable text templates for your logs here — boilerplate like a thank-you line or your team sign-off.
-Templates can be inserted while writing a log or applied automatically by log type.
+Turn on Enable Text Templates to activate the feature, then create reusable text templates for your logs here — boilerplate like a thank-you line or your team sign-off.
+Templates can be inserted while writing a log or applied automatically by log type, and one can be marked the default.

 Proximity Alert